 This question has been considered by teens and parents for decades.
 The very best way to know if your or your child’s wisdom teeth need to come out is by undergoing a consultation with a dentist who’s experienced in the procedure.

 At Reza Dental Care, we provide technologically advanced tools to aid in accurate diagnoses.
 Our training and expertise allow us to deliver practical, honest consultations regarding wisdom tooth removal.
-Contact our South Gate, CA dental office today to make an appointment to discuss wisdom teeth extraction — or retention!
+Contact our South Gate, CA dental office today to make an appointment to discuss if wisdom teeth extraction is necessary.

 When Should Wisdom Teeth Be Removed?